-Three Marketing Lessons from The Political Realm - Kellblog
+Three Marketing Lessons from The Realm of Politics - Kellblog

 - Entitlements vs. social security [8]

 To contrast, issue-level framing is about concepts: is refusing to bake a cake an act of religious freedom or an act of discrimination?
-Linguistic framing is simply about words.
+Linguistic-level framing is simply about words.
 People react differently to the same concept expressed with different words.
 You can guess that a death tax is less popular than an estate tax, even if it’s the same thing.
 You can guess that the reaction to Obamacare vs. the Affordable Care Act will be a function of Obama’s popularity ratings.
 If you’re trying to rehab your industry’s reputation, gaming sounds a heck of a lot better than gambling.

 How can we apply these framing lessons to Silicon Valley sales and marketing?
 Let’s provide several examples: